 The Active Basal program is the one you are using at the moment, whether it’s the Standard or one of the Alternate programs.
 The others hang around in the wings, waiting until you need them.

 A Temporary Basal rate, or temp basal, also alters the Standard basal rates, however it does so by increasing or decreasing the Active Basal program by a certain amount relative to the current basal rates, rather than switching over to an entirely different set of basal rates.
-A Temp basal is often expressed as a percentage (such as 150%, or -30%, which the pump will convert into a discrete, unit-per-hour basal rate; for example, increasing a basal rate of 3.0 U/hr by 30% will result in a temporary basal rate of 3.9 U/hr.) but some pump models also allow you to set a temp basal according to the insulin rate (in units per hour).
+A Temp basal is often expressed as a percentage (such as 150%, or -40%, which the pump will convert into a discrete, unit-per-hour basal rate; for example, increasing a basal rate of 3.0 U/hr by 30% (which your pump may express as 130% of, or +30% of the current rate) will result in a temporary basal rate of 3.9 U/hr.) but some pump models also allow you to set a temp basal according to the insulin rate (in units per hour).
 Unlike an Alternate Basal program, when the temp basal expires (at the end of the time period you specified when you set it, such as 12 hours, for example) the basal rates will automatically return to the usual, pre-temp-basal rates (as set in the Active Basal program).

 The above information was reviewed for content accuracy by clinical staff of the Alberta Children’s Hospital Diabetes Clinic.